GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

     The URL to navigate to is shown in the command shell output and also in the Cloud Console.

-1. Use the URL to navigate to the web interface and try it out.
+1. Use the URL to navigate to the web interface.

 1. To try the app, enter a test name, a small number of requests, and 1000 ms between requests, and then click **Start test**.

     ![Screenshot: Web form for test app](https://storage.googleapis.com/gcp-community/tutorials/web-instrumentation/webform_steady_state.png)

-1. Navigate to web instrumentation container deployment in the Cloud Console.
+1. Navigate to the web instrumentation container deployment in the Cloud Console.

 1. Click **Container logs** to navigate to the Log Viewer and check that your test generated some logs.